Arthroscopy is a procedure that orthopaedic surgeons use to inspect, diagnose, and repair problems inside a joint.

 You will be asked to sign a consent form that says you understand the risks of arthroscopy and agree to have the procedure done.
 Talk to your doctor about any concerns you have regarding the need for the procedure, its risks, how it will be done.

-Before the operation, the anesthetist will talk with you about anesthesia options.
-Many surgeons combine nerve blocks with sedation or a light general anesthetic because patients can become uncomfortable staying in one position for the length of time needed to complete the surgery.
+Before the operation, the anaesthetist will talk with you about anaesthesia options.
+Many surgeons combine nerve blocks with sedation or a light general anaesthetic because patients can become uncomfortable staying in one position for the length of time needed to complete the surgery.

 Your surgeon will first inject fluid into the shoulder to inflate the joint.
 This makes it easier to see all the structures of your shoulder through the arthroscope.
 Then your surgeon will make a small puncture in your shoulder (about the size of a buttonhole) for the arthroscope.
 Fluid flows through the arthroscope to keep the view clear and control any bleeding.
 Images from the arthroscope are projected on the video screen showing your surgeon the inside of your shoulder and any damage.

-After surgery, you will stay in the recovery room for 1 to 2 hours before being transferred to the ward.
+After surgery, you will stay in the recovery room for one to two hours before being transferred to the ward.
 Nurses will monitor your responsiveness and provide pain medication, if needed.
-During your hospital stay, usually 1 to 2 days you will receive specific instructions and physiotherapy from our physical therapists.
+During your hospital stay, usually one to two days, you will start physiotherapy including cold therapy and specific guidance from your physiotherapist to help you to prepare you returning back home.

 Although recovery from arthroscopy is often faster than recovery from open surgery, it may still take weeks or months for your shoulder joint to completely recover.